 People wanted something new and exciting for jewelry.
 Art Deco provided that.

 These pieces spoke loudly of fun and fancy.
 Just what you’d expect for vintage jewelry from the Roaring Twenties.

-Vintage jewelry from the Art Deco era feature turquoise, jade, lapis, and other bright gems.
+Vintage jewelry from the Art Deco era features turquoise, jade, lapis lazuli, and other bright gems.
 Silver was a common metal used for these pieces as it was cheaper to get.